The Problem: Aortic Dissection and a Series of Strokes

 Minutes later, Dallas was on his way by chopper to UPMC Shadyside in Pittsburgh for high-level care.

-“What can you say about someone who saves your life?” asks Dallas.
 “My chances of survival were slim, but Dr. Gleason never quit.
-For hours, he focused all his attention on keeping me alive.”
+For hours, he focused all his attention on keeping me alive," says Dallas

-It's a life-threatening condition in which a tear forms in the inner layer of the aorta.
+An aortic dissection mainly affects men who are middle age and older with a history of high blood pressure.
+It is a life-threatening condition in which a tear develops in the inner layer of the aorta.
 Blood surging through the tear causes the inner and middle layers of the aorta to split or dissect.

 Dallas had the most dangerous form — a type A dissection.
-The tear was in the ascending aorta, the curved part of the aorta spanning upward from the heart.
+The tear was in the ascending aorta, which is the section of aorta closest to the heart through which blood exits the heart and goes to the rest of the body.

-During surgery, Dr. Gleason repaired the aortic valve and replaced the ascending aorta with a synthetic graft.
-Dallas was on a heart and lung machine throughout the long, delicate procedure.
+During surgery, his aortic valve was repaired and the ascending aorta was replaced with a synthetic graft.
+Dallas was on a heart and lung machine throughout the long, intricate procedure.

 Back to UPMC After a Stroke